top of page

 Victorinox guarantees all knives and tools to be of first class stainless steel.
 With this, all Victorinox products carry a life time warranty against any defects in materials and/or workmanship.
 Damage caused by normal wear and tear, misuse or abuse will exclude the product from this warranty.

-Forged blades are knives which are made from a single piece of metal so there’s a seamless transition from blade to handle with a built-up section, called a bolster.
-Stamped knives are cut out from a sheet of steel and the handle of the knife is attached separately.
-Both stamped and forged knives have their own unique advantages, so it’s very much a matter of personal preference.
-The forged blade of a Victorinox knife contains more carbon, which makes the steel harder and helps it stay sharper longer.Forged knives tend to be heavier, giving a great weight and balance in the hand.
-Forged blades may stay sharper longer, but they are also more difficult to sharpen and must be sharpened with a diamond or ceramic honing tool.
-This is because the tool has to be harder than the blade it’s honing.
-Our innovative stamped blade is lighter than a forged one.
-Which makes these kinds of knives easier to work with over long periods of time.
-The steel has a slightly lower level of hardness, they are simple to resharpen.
-When you consider years of daily work in a kitchen, these blades offer the best value for money.
+Forged blades are made from a single piece of metal, creating a seamless transition from blade to handle with a built-up section called a bolster.
+Stamped knives are cut from a sheet of steel, and the handle is attached separately.
+Both types have unique advantages.
+Forged blades, like those from Victorinox, contain more carbon, making the steel harder and helping it stay sharper longer.
+They tend to be heavier, offering great weight and balance.
+However, they are more difficult to sharpen and require a diamond or ceramic honing tool.
+Stamped blades are lighter, making them easier to work with over long periods.
+They have a slightly lower level of hardness but are simpler to resharpen, offering the best value for money over years of daily use.

 • What is the difference between fluted and non fluted knives?